 Most N meningitidis colonisations are asymptomatic, but occasionally the organism invades the bloodstream to cause disease.
 Meningococcal disease most commonly presents as bacterial meningitis (15% of cases) or septicaemia (25% of cases), or as a combination of the two syndromes (60% of cases).
 Meningococcal disease is the leading infectious cause of death in early childhood, making its control a priority for clinical management (as well as public health surveillance and control).

-This guideline does not consider meningitis associated with tuberculosis (TB), because tuberculous meningitis (or meningeal TB) is covered in Tuberculosis: clinical diagnosis and management of tuberculosis, and measures for its prevention and control (NICE clinical guideline 33).
+This guideline does not consider meningitis associated with tuberculosis (TB), because tuberculous meningitis (or meningeal TB) is covered in the NICE guideline on tuberculosis.
 However, some features of the presentation of tuberculous meningitis are indistinguishable from bacterial meningitis.

 Under the Health Protection (Notification) Regulations 2010, registered medical practitioners in England have a legal requirement to notify the proper officer of the local authority urgently when they have reasonable grounds for suspecting that a patient has meningitis or meningococcal septicaemia.